Dayton International Airport: History

+The facility was renamed James M. Cox Dayton International Airport in April 1976 and the first international flight landed two months later.

 The airport was a hub for Piedmont Airlines from July 1, 1982, until its merger with US Airways, which continued the Dayton hub for a year or two.
 In March 1988 Piedmont had nonstops from Dayton to 27 airports, California to Boston to Florida, plus eight more on its prop affiliate.
 USAir and successor US Airways kept Dayton as a focus-city.
 The airport was a hub for Emery Worldwide, a freight carrier.

 In 1981 Emery Worldwide completed an air freight hub sortation facility next to Runway 6L–24R.
 Emery added to the facility until the early 1990s, making it one of the world's largest airfreight facilities at the time.

 A $50 million renovation of the airport's terminal building, designed by Levin Porter Associates, was completed in 1989.
 A new two-lane access road was built.

 In 1998 the airport started renovating the terminal building.
 The $25 million projects was completed in 2002.
 The renovations included energy-efficient climate control systems, lighting, windows and entry/exit doorways, a new paging system, and ceiling tiles and carpeting.
 The news, gift shops, and food and beverage concessionaires improved their leased areas in the terminal building.

 In 2004, CNF (which had acquired Emery Worldwide in 1989) sold its Menlo Forwarding business to UPS, who operated the Menlo freight facility at Dayton as an air cargo hub and sorting center.